-Providing culturally safe services for lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) people means delivering affirmative, responsive, trauma-informed and person-centred care.
-It requires acknowledging the unique strengths and vulnerabilities of LGBTIQ+ people and having structures and processes in place that proactively identify and address potential risks to safety and wellbeing.
+Providing culturally safe services for Lesbian, Gay, Bisexual, Transgender and Gender Diverse, Intersex, Queer, Asexual, BrotherBoys, SisterGirls (LGBTIQA+) people means delivering affirmative, responsive, trauma-informed and person-centred care.
+It requires acknowledging the unique strengths and vulnerabilities of LGBTIQA+ people and having structures and processes in place that proactively identify and address potential risks to safety and wellbeing.
 It means challenging heteronormative and cisnormative ideas and assumptions about bodies, genders and sexualities within systems, workplace culture and service delivery.

-At Relationship Matters we acknowledge that some institutions have historically perpetrated harm against LGBTIQ+ communities.
-In order to become culturally safe for LGBTIQ+ people, we take active steps to challenge any pathologising practices that have objectified and ‘othered’ LGBTIQ+ people receiving health and wellbeing services.
-Our counsellors and staff are offered ongoing LGBTIQ+ inclusive practice training to ensure that LGBTIQ+ people’s care needs are considered within this history of discrimination and barriers to affirming community responses.
+At Relationship Matters we acknowledge that some institutions have historically perpetrated harm against LGBTIQA+ communities.
+In order to become culturally safe for LGBTIQA+ people, we take active steps to challenge any pathologising practices that have objectified and ‘othered’ LGBTIQA+ people receiving health and wellbeing services.
+Our counsellors and staff are offered ongoing LGBTIQA+ inclusive practice training to ensure that LGBTIQA+ people’s care needs are considered within this history of discrimination and barriers to affirming community responses.

 Rainbow Tick Accreditation

-Relationship Matters continues to work to improve the quality of care and services we provide to lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) service users, staff and volunteers.
-The LGBTIQ+ inclusive practice Standards that are used in the Rainbow Tick accreditation process guides us to strive for the most impactful ways to measure and demonstrate LGBTIQ+ inclusion in organisational practices and service delivery.
+Relationship Matters continues to work to improve the quality of care and services we provide to LGBTIQA+ clients, staff and volunteers.
+The LGBTIQA+ inclusive practice Standards that are used in the Rainbow Tick accreditation process guides us to strive for the most impactful ways to measure and demonstrate LGBTIQA+ inclusion in organisational practices and service delivery.

 These standards cover